-(w) Remuneration to employees and directors
+(x) Remuneration to employees and directors

-Based on the Company's articles of incorporation, if there is any income before tax prior to deduction of the remuneration of employees and directors in a fiscal year, it shall be distributed to employees as remuneration in an amount of not less than five percent (5%) and to directors as remuneration in an amount of not more than two percent (2%) of such profits.
+Based on the Company's Articles of Incorporation, if there is any profit before tax prior to deduction of the remuneration of employees and directors in a fiscal year, it shall be distributed to employees as remuneration in an amount of not less than five percent (5%) and to directors as remuneration in an amount of not more than two percent (2%) of such profits.
 In the event that the Company has accumulated losses, the Company shall reserve an amount to offset its accumulated losses.
-Employees who are entitled to receive the above-mentioned employee remuneration, in share or cash, include the employees serve in the subsidiaries of the Company who meet certain specific requirements.
+Employees who are entitled to receive the above-mentioned employee remuneration, in share or cash, may include the employees serve in the subsidiaries of the Company who meet certain specific requirements.

-For the years ended December 31, 2022 and 2021, the Company accrued employee remuneration of \$327,896 and \$309,470, and directors' remuneration of \$17,635 and \$16,806, respectively.
-The estimated amounts mentioned above are based on the income before tax prior to deduction of the remuneration to employees and directors of each respective ending period, multiplied by the percentage of remuneration to employees and directors, which were approved by the management of the Company.
-The estimations were recorded under operating costs or expenses during 2022 and 2021.

-The differences between the actual amounts and the estimate recognized in the financial statements, if any, are accounted for as changes in accounting estimates and recognized as profit or loss in the distribution year.
+For the years ended December 31, 2023 and 2022, the Company accrued employee remuneration of \$413,218 and \$327,896, and directors' remuneration of \$21,995 and \$17,635, respectively.
+The estimated amounts mentioned above are based on the income before tax prior to deduction of the remuneration to employees and directors of each respective ending period, multiplied by the percentage of remuneration to employees and directors, which was approved by the management of the Company.
+The estimations were recorded under operating cost or expenses for 2023 and 2022.
+The differences between the actual amounts and the estimations recognized in the financial statements, if any, are accounted for as changes in accounting estimates and recognized as profit or loss in the distribution year.
 If the Board of Directors approve to distribute employee remuneration in the form of stock, the number of the shares of the employee remuneration is determined based on the closing price of the day before the Board of Directors' meeting.

-There is no differences between the amounts approved in the Board of Directors' meeting and those recognized in the consolidated financial statement for the year ended December 31, 2021, the related information can be accessed through the Market Observation Post System website.
+There is no differences between the amounts approved in the Board of Directors' meeting and those recognized in the consolidated financial statement for the year ended December 31, 2022, the related information can be accessed through the Market Observation Post System website.

-(x) Financial instruments
+(y) Financial instruments